tomcx/tame3/examples/readme.txt

 - Edit "tamex\resources\webservice.js" and change the parameters of the webservice to your needs.
 - Copy the "tamex"-folder to your webserver with the ADS-Webservice installed.
-- Open the "plc\demo.pro" in TwinCAT, build and run it on your PLC.
+- Open the "plc\demo.pro" in TwinCAT 2 ("demo_TC3" is for TwinCAT 3), build and run it on your PLC.
 - Open "http:\\your_web_server\tamex\index.html" with your favorite browser.